bioimagebook/bioimagebook.github.io/_sources/README.md

 [![License: CC BY 4.0](https://img.shields.io/badge/License-CC_BY_4.0-blue.svg)](https://creativecommons.org/licenses/by/4.0/)
 [![Twitter](https://img.shields.io/twitter/follow/petebankhead?style=flat)](https://twitter.com/petebankhead)

-This book tries explain the main ideas of bioimage analysis in a practical and engaging way.
+This book tries to explain the main ideas of bioimage analysis in a practical and engaging way.

 You're currently looking at the ReadMe - for the actual book, see https://bioimagebook.github.io